shadabsk/Accident-Assistant-Automation-using-google-and-twilio-api/Readme.md

 step 4
 ```
-navigating to localhost/phpmyadmin and import accidentalassistance.sql file
+navigating to localhost/phpmyadmin and Do the forward engineering of accidentalassistance.mwb file through phpmyadmin or any sql server via workbench file
 ```

 step 5